 If a family's residence is not fixed, regular, and adequate, then it is considered a homeless situation.
-Examples would be
+Examples would be:

-- Sharing housing with other persons due to loss of housing, financial hardship, or a similar reason. - Living in a motel, hotel, trailer park, or campground due to lack of alternative adequate accommodations - Living in an emergency shelter or transitional programs - Stay in motels because they can't get a home of their own - Abandoned in a hospital - Awaiting foster care placement - Living in a public or private place not designated for or ordinarily used as a regular sleeping accommodation for human beings. - Living in a car, park, public space, abandoned building, substandard housing, bus or train station, or similar setting
+- Sharing housing with other persons due to loss of housing, financial hardship, or a similar reason. - Living in a motel, hotel, trailer park, or campground due to lack of alternative adequate accommodations - Living in an emergency shelter or transitional programs - Stay in motels because the student can't get a home of their own - Abandoned in a hospital - Awaiting foster care placement - Living in a public or private place not designated for or ordinarily used as a regular sleeping accommodation for human beings. - Living in a car, park, public space, abandoned building, substandard housing, bus or train station, or similar setting

 A family who is homeless has a right to have school barriers removed based on the McKinney-Vento Act.
-If you feel your family is homeless and would like more information, please contact Kelli Catini, McHenry District 15 homeless liaison, at (779) 244-1000
+If you feel your family is homeless and would like more information, please contact Kelli Catini, McHenry District 15 homeless liaison, at (779) 244-1000 excused absences is to help a child by providing homework activities which the child can reasonably complete independently while absent or by providing make-up privileges.
+Further, children returning to school from excused absences will be given reasonably compensatory help with the learning activities missed.
+Avoidable or unexcused absences carry a "no make-up" privilege and may adversely affect a student's grade.
+A family vacation, however, will be treated as an excused absence if modest in duration, infrequent in occurrence, and approved in advance by the building principal.